Medicare in Montana

 If you decide to stay enrolled in Original Medicare, you have the option to add Part D to cover a portion of your prescription expenses.
 You may also choose to add Medigap insurance, which is supplemental coverage that helps fill in the gaps in terms of out-of-pocket costs like copays and coinsurance.

-Enrolling in Medicare at age 65 isn’t required, but there are reasons you might want to enroll even if you have other healthcare coverage.
+Enrolling in Medicare at age 65 isn’t required, but there are good reasons to enroll even if you have other healthcare coverage.

 - Part A of Original Medicare provides coverage for hospital stays that can benefit you even if you have other insurance, usually without a monthly premium.